The Wailing (2024 film)

-The Wailing (El llanto) is an upcoming Spanish-French-Argentine horror film directed by Pedro Martín Calero from a screenplay by Martín Calero and Isabel Peña.
+The Wailing (El llanto) is a 2024 psychological horror film directed by Pedro Martín-Calero and written by Martín-Calero and Isabel Peña.
 It stars Ester Expósito, Mathilde Ollivier, and Malena Villa.
+It is a Spanish-Argentine-French co-production.

+The film had its world premiere at the 72nd San Sebastián International Film Festival on 25 September 2024 ahead of its theatrical release in Spain on 25 October 2024 by Universal Pictures, in Argentina on 28 November 2024 by Digicine, and in France on 21 May 2025 by Paname Distribution.
+It earned Martín-Calero the Silver Shell for Best Director and a nomination for the Goya Award for Best New Director.

 Plot

 The plot follows Andrea, haunted by an invisible presence.
 20 years before, the same happened to Marie.

 Cast

 Production

-The screenplay was penned by Pedro Martín-Calero alongside Isabel Peña.
+The screenplay was written by Pedro Martín-Calero and Isabel Peña.
+They sought to connect their film with the literature of Mariana Enríquez.
 The film, Martín-Calero's debut feature, is a Spanish-Argentine-French co-production by Caballo Films, Setembro Cine, Tandem Films, Tarea Fina, Noodles Productions and El llanto AIE, with participation of RTVE and Amazon Prime Video and funding from ICAA, the Madrid regional administration, and Ayuntamiento de Madrid.
 Filming began in mid February 2023.

 Release

-The film will be distributed in Spain by Universal Pictures International Spain.
+The Wailing had its world premiere in the official competition of the 72nd San Sebastián International Film Festival on 25 September 2024.
+It also made to the slate of the 57th Sitges Film Festival, the 68th BFI London Film Festival, the 69th Valladolid International Film Festival, and the 37th Tokyo International Film Festival.
+It was released theatrically in Spain on 25 October 2024 by Universal Pictures International Spain.
+Distributed by Digicine, it was released theatrically in Argentina on 28 November 2024.
+Distributed by Paname, it opened in French theatres on 21 May 2025 under the title Les Maudites.
+Film Movement acquired U.S. distribution rights to the film.